Anomalous universal quantum transport in 2D asymptotic quasiperiodic system

-\em Finite-temperature anisotropic MITs.--When finite temperature is considered, we find that the system exhibits various MITs tuned by temperature with different $E_F$.
-While not exhibiting universal scalings, the finite-temperature MITs defined through $d\sigma/dT$ are related to those at zero temperature shown in Fig.~\ref{fig: 0Tsigma}, and can be interpreted with Boltzmann equation, in which the density of states $\rho$ and the group velocity square $v_d^2$ are key parameters.
-In particular, the transport in $x$-direction is fully determined by whether the Fermi energy is located in the bulk band or in the gap, the same as that at zero temperature~\cite{SM}.
-In the $y$-direction, the system behaves as an insulator at sufficiently small $T$ for large $q$, except that $E_F$ is in the immediate vicinity of the band-gap boundary, where the product $\rho v_y^2$ is peaked [Fig. ~\ref{fig: MIT}(a)]~\cite{SM}.
-We also find and numerically confirmed that the MIT in the $y$-direction approximately occurs at $T \sim \delta$, where $\delta$ is the energy difference between $E_F$ and the nearest band-gap boundary [Fig. \ref{fig: MIT}(b1)].
-At high $T$ the system is generically metallic, similar to the large $\Gamma$ regime at $T=0$.
-Finally, the multiple MITs are also obtained at certain $E_F$ for sufficiently small $\Gamma$ [Fig. \ref{fig: MIT}(b2)], which is because the transport can be dominated by more peaks of $\rho v_y^2$ at different band boundaries in this case.
+\em Finite-temperature anisotropic MITs.--When finite temperature $T$ is considered, the system exhibits various MITs tuned by temperature with different $E_F$.
+The finite-temperature MITs are defined through $d\sigma/dT=0$ and can be interpreted using the Boltzmann equation, where the density of states $\rho$ and the square of the group velocity $v_d^2$ are key parameters.
+Transport in the $x$-direction is entirely determined by whether $E_F$ is located in the bulk band or in the gap, similar to previous results at zero temperature~\cite{SM}.
+In the $y$-direction, the system behaves as an insulator at sufficiently low $T$ for large $q$, except when $E_F$ is in the immediate vicinity of the band-gap boundary, where the product $\rho v_y^2$ is peaked [Fig. ~\ref{fig: MIT}(a)]~\cite{SM}.
+This feature is due to the near flat band configurations in the AQP regime, similar to the results in Fig.~\ref{fig: BulkT}(c2).
+We numerically find that the MIT in the $y$-direction approximately occurs at $T \sim \delta$, where $\delta$ is the energy difference between $E_F$ and the nearest band-gap boundary [Fig. \ref{fig: MIT}(b1, b2)].
+In particular, the loop-like feature in Fig. \ref{fig: MIT}(a) indicates that multiple MITs with $T$ occur at specific Fermi energies, as shown for $E_F=-2$ in Fig. \ref{fig: MIT}(b1), as a consequence of the contribution from peaks of $\rho v_y^2$ at two band-gap boundaries (see Ref.~\cite{explainMITs} for a detailed explanation).
+In comparison, for large $T$ the system generally enters metal phase [Fig.~\ref{fig: MIT}(a)], similar to the Metal-I phase at large relaxation.